Patater/modern-cmake/chapters/intro/dodonot.md

 * **Do not use global functions**: This includes `link_directories`, `include_libraries`, and similar.
 * **Don't add unneeded PUBLIC requirements**: You should avoid forcing something on users that is not required (`-Wall`).
 Make these PRIVATE instead.
 * **Don't GLOB files**: Make or another tool will not know if you add files without rerunning CMake.
+Note that CMake 3.12 adds a `CONFIGURE_DEPENDS` flag that makes this far better if you need to use it.
 * **Link to built files directly**: Always link to targets if available.
 * **Never skip PUBLIC/PRIVATE when linking**: This causes all future linking to be keyword-less.